torchlight-api/engine/README.md

 If you know an issue is related to [Phiki](https://github.com/phikiphp/phiki) and _not_ the Torchlight renderer, please create an issue [here](https://github.com/phikiphp/phiki/issues).
 If you are not sure, feel free to create an issue in this repository and it will eventually end up in the right place 🙂

 Some issues may be difficult to resolve and take time to implement.
 Everyone involved thanks you in advance for your patience.

+## Contributing

+Community contributes are welcomed!
+However, if you are contributing additional themes or grammars, please take care to ensure their license allows it.

+If you spot a grammar or theme with that is being improperly used, please create an issue and it will be addressed.

 ## Credits